MediaSavvy/MediaSavvy/Wiki/Games.md

 # 🎮 Games
-### This page shows you how to get paid games and DLCs for free.
+### This page shows you how to get paid games and DLCs for free

 ***